complexorganizations/dji-feed-ingestion/README.md

 #### Is it better to use android or ios?
 - Android has a bitrate of 5 while ios has a bitrate of 3.

+Notes:
+- Use good wifi when using RTMP